gauravchahar172-commits/Cosmic-beats-/README.md

 3. Open in browser – search and play!

 ## Important Notes
-- Unofficial API for personal/educational use only
-- Not affiliated with JioSaavn
-- API may change in future

-Made with ❤️ by Gaurav (Delhi, India)
+Made with ❤️ by Gaurav (Agra, India)
 Star ⭐ if you like it!